-Inmates in disciplinary separation shall have the same privileges to write and receive correspondence as inmates in general population, except in cases where inmates violated correspondence regulations.
+Incarcerated persons in disciplinary separation shall have the same privileges to write and receive correspondence as incarcerated persons in general population, except in cases where incarcerated persons violated correspondence regulations.
 In such cases, mail privilege may be suspended.
 The Jail Commander or the authorized designee shall approve all mail privilege suspensions that exceed 72 hours.
-Legal mail shall not be suspended from delivery to the inmate (15 CCR 1083(h)).
+Legal mail shall not be suspended from delivery to the incarcerated person (15 CCR 1083(f)).